ferreira-tb/miho/README.md

 ## Config file

 It is recommended to use a config file.
 It should be named `miho.config.ts`, but other extensions are also accepted, such as `.js`.
-For more details on the options available, [visit the API](https://tb.dev.br/miho/api/interfaces/MihoOptions.html).
+For more details on the options available, [check the API](https://tb.dev.br/miho/api/interfaces/MihoOptions.html).

 ```ts
 import { defineConfig } from 'miho';